Azure/AKS/README.md

 ## Bug Reports <a name="bugs"></a>

-> [!IMPORTANT] An inability to meet the below requirements for bug reports are subject to being closed by maintainers and routed to official Azure support channels to provide the proper support experience to resolve user issues.
+> **IMPORTANT**: An inability to meet the below requirements for bug reports are subject to being closed by maintainers and routed to official Azure support channels to provide the proper support experience to resolve user issues.

 Bug reports filed on this repository should follow the default issue template that is shown when opening a new issue.
 At a bare minimum, issues reported on